I Was There! - 1916 accounts have commenced

 Lt-Col R G A Hamilton, known as the Master of Belhaven, was an officer of the Royal Field Artillery famous for his vividly detailed war diary chronicling fierce battles like Ypres, Loos, and the Somme.
 He killed in action on Easter Monday, 1918, commanding the 106th Brigade RFA near Amiens.
 He was the son of the 10th Lord Belhaven and Stenton, and his wartime experiences, including a previous shell injury, led to his posthumous recognition through memorials and published accounts of his diary.

-Another example - for an upcoming video is below.
+Another example, used in another video - in which the sinking of HMS Hampshire is described - is below.
 Here we have another poor quality black and white photo which has been enhanced into what is a high quality colourised and life-like image.
 The photograph is of Mr W.C.
-Farnden, who left an account of his surviving the sinking of HMS Hampshire (this episode will be available in a few days time).
+Farnden, who left an account of his surviving the sinking of HMS Hampshire

 Hms Hampshire Crew Member